-Suffolk Libraries is looking for someone to represent the views and interests of young people in the future development of the organisation.
+Suffolk Libraries, the charity which runs the county’s library service, is looking for someone to represent the views and interests of young people in the future development of the organisation.

 The new young trustee would join the Suffolk Libraries Board, which helps to oversee the running of the organisation and makes key decisions on the future strategy and shape of the county’s library service.